Why A UF PHD

 Our program offers comprehensive research preparation with one of the strongest cores of nursing research faculty in Florida.

-Learn more about the research areas represented at the UF College of Nursing by exploring our faculty research profiles and our two main departments:
+Learn more about the research areas represented at the UF College of Nursing by exploring our faculty research profiles and meeting your peers: